 Possible Problems: An iSCSI target that does not support recovery within connection MAY discard the status SNACK.
+If the DUT does so, the result of this test is "Not Supported".

 Test #12.2: SNACK-Data Received

 Purpose: To see that an iSCSI target properly responds to a received SNACK Request.